 Ultraquin Cream is a topical cream consisting of an aromatic organic compound (which is a type of phenol) drug called hydroquinone.
 We carry the brand choice of this medication in 4%.

-Ultraquin Cream is used to treat hyperpigmentation, also known as melasma, “liver spots”, “age spots”, which appears on the skin as dark patches that look similar to freckles.
+Ultraquin Cream is used to treat hyperpigmentation, also known as melasma, “liver spots,” or “age spots,” which appear on the skin as dark patches that look similar to freckles.
 This condition can commonly be caused by pregnancy, birth control pills, hormone medicine, or injury to the skin.
-Common areas this condition affects includes the forehead, cheeks, and side of the nose and may also appear on the upper lip, neck, or back of the forearms.
+Common areas this condition affects include the forehead, cheeks, and side of the nose and it may also appear on the upper lip, neck, or back of the forearms.

-Ultraquin Cream is a non-greasy and fragrance and PABA free cream that is effective at lightening these patches due to its ability to block the process (formation of melanin) that occurs in the skin that leads to the discoloration.
+Ultraquin Cream is a non-greasy and fragrance PABA-free cream that is effective at lightening these patches due to its ability to block the process (formation of melanin) that occurs in the skin, which leads to discoloration.

 What to know before starting treatment: Follow only the directions given to you by your doctor.
 Do not take more or less of a dose than directed.
 For the full benefit of the medication, ensure you take it regularly and create a routine by taking it around the same time every day.
 Do not use this medication on skin that is sunburned, windburned, dry, chapped, irritated, or on open wounds.
 Store at room temperature and in and away from any areas where it risks becoming wet or hot.
 This medication is for skin use only; do not get this medication in your eyes, nose, or mouth.
 If contact occurs in these areas; rinse with water.

 To avoid a serious allergic reaction: Some doctors may recommend you apply a “test dose” to a small area of skin to test to see if an allergic reaction will occur: apply a very small amount of medicine to a small area of healthy skin.
 Check the area in 24hours; if there is no reaction other than minor redness; begin using the medication as prescribed.